tstirrat/ucm-twine/readme.md

     }
     ```

-7. Build mycomponent.jar
+6. Build the component's jar e.g. MyComponent-1.0-SNAPSHOT.jar
+7. Enable the component
+8. Restart your server

-From here you can edit your .properties file each time you add a new class.
+From here you can edit your twine.properties file each time you add a new class.
 However, if you are adding a new method to an existing class, there is no more setup needed.

 Properties file syntax
 ----------------------

-The .properties file should declare each class that you wish to load with the appropriate key.
+The twine.properties file should declare each class that you wish to load with the appropriate key.

 Filters: `ucm.filter.uniqueKey1=fully.qualified.class.Name`